banner-image

 Rosacea is a common skin condition affecting millions of Americans.
 Individuals suffering from rosacea experience redness on their skin, most commonly on the nose, chin, cheeks, and forehead.
 In some instances, you may also develop tiny red bumps and pimples in the affected region.

 Rosacea can often be a source of embarrassment, impacting your self-confidence in personal and professional interactions.
-If you are bothered by your skin or if it continues to worsen, Dr. Rebecca Fitzgerald can help you improve the appearance of the condition with rosacea treatments in Los Angeles.
+If you are bothered by your skin or if it continues to worsen, Dr. Rebecca Fitzgerald can help you improve the appearance of the condition with selectively chosen rosacea treatments for your particular condition.

 The Causes of Rosacea